Nightcrawlers (The Twilight Zone): Production

 "Nightcrawlers" was based on a short story by Robert R. McCammon.
 Executive producer Philip DeGuere wrote the teleplay, which he said was fairly easy, since the short story was so visual.
 It was scored by Merl Saunders and the Grateful Dead, featuring Huey Lewis on harmonica.
 Exene Cervenka of the punk group X plays a waitress.

 "Nightcrawlers" was one of the most expensive segments to film in the entire series, chiefly due to its pyrotechnic finale, since all of the explosions and destroyed vehicles were real and not miniatures.
 The exterior of the diner was filmed on location by the side of a real highway, while the interior was a set built on the CBS Radford lot.
 The interior lights were rigged so that they would flicker whenever there was supposed to be a lightning strike.

 Cinematographer Bradford May said director William Friedkin was the most challenging director he had ever worked with because he demanded utmost intensity from every shot.
 Wanting more intensity from Scott Paulin, the actor who played Price, Friedkin put his face right up to Paulin's and shook him, to the shock of the cast and crew.

+In retrospect, director William Friedkin said, "‘Nightcrawlers’ I did because it was a great story.
+It was a metaphor for how Vietnam continues to haunt us.
+We had a five-day shoot, and I approached it and shot it the same way I’d approach a film.
+It’s one of the most watched things I’ve ever done, and so it restored my confidence.
+But I’d always dabbled in TV, so this wasn’t an attempt to get away from film.
+To me it was no different from film, really."